 While it’s perfectly normal to sweat in hot weather, during strenuous activities, and in response to certain situations, it’s not normal to sweat excessively for no apparent reason.
 Approximately 2 – 3% of Americans suffer from excessive sweating, which is known as hyperhidrosis.
 These individuals are most likely to experience excessive wetness in the underarms, palms of their hands, and/or soles of their feet.

-Causes of hyperhidrosis
+Causes of Hyperhidrosis

-Doctors and scientists have yet to uncover the cause of primary hyperhidrosis.
-They are aware that certain factors, including diet, caffeine, emotional state, and substance abuse, can trigger or worsen primary hyperhidrosis, but it has been difficult to identify the originating cause of the condition.
+Doctors and scientists have yet to uncover the cause of hyperhidrosis.
+They are aware that certain factors, including diet, caffeine, emotional state, and substance abuse, can trigger or worsen hyperhidrosis, but it has been difficult to identify the originating cause of the condition.

-Treatments for excessive sweating
+Treatments for Excessive Sweating

-Traditionally, topical or oral prescription medications were the go-to treatment for hyperhidrosis.
+Traditionally, topical or oral prescription medications are the go-to treatment for hyperhidrosis.
 In less severe cases, medication can be used to control hyperhidrosis, but it may not work for all individuals.
 Many of these medications also cause skin irritation and cannot be used long term as a result.

 VASER® Hyperhidrosis Therapy

-VASER® is a treatment for underarm hyperhidrosis that utilizes ultrasonic energy to alter the activity of sweat glands beneath the skin’s surface.
+VASER® is a treatment for underarm hyperhidrosis that uses ultrasonic energy to alter the activity of sweat glands beneath the skin’s surface.
 The treatment is performed in our state-of-the-art New York City facility using only a local anesthetic.
 Dr. Frank makes a tiny incision in the underarm skin and then inserts a thin wand through the incision to target the axillary sweat glands.
-The results of VASER® therapy for hyperhidrosis are long lasting*.
-The patient is able to resume normal activities after 24 hours*.
+The results of VASER® therapy for hyperhidrosis are long lasting.
+The patient is able to resume normal activities after 24 hours.

 Before the development of VASER® Hyperhidrosis Therapy, Dr. Frank frequently recommended Botox to treat excessive sweating.
 Botox, however, requires ongoing treatment – if the patient stops receiving injections, the sweating will return.

-Botox for hyperhidrosis
+Botox for Hyperhidrosis

-The active ingredient in Botox inhibits the release of sweat in the treatment area.
+The active ingredient in these neuromodulators is botulinum toxin type A. It inhibits the release of sweat in the treatment area by blocking nerve signals to the targeted sweat glands.
 It can be used locally to stop sweating in the underarms, palms, or soles of the feet without affecting sweat glands anywhere else on the body.